slyoldfox/c300x-controller/README.md

 ## Handlers

-Handlers automatically act on syslog messages it currently supports starting Audio and Video streams to the registered endpoint when a doorbell event is received.
+Handlers automatically act on syslog messages being sent on the multicast port 7667.
+They are handled by `multicast-listener.js`.
+At the moment only 1 handler is registered which listens to the `openwebnet` messages.

 ## Setup procedure

 You can choose between an automated install using a script or a manual install.

-## Automated install
+### Automated install

 You can execute the `install.sh` script which will do all manual steps below for you: